usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 	6. An OS profile is mandatory.
 See :ref:`appliance-os-profile-new`.
 However, you can leave the appliance at this point and edit it later.
 	7. If you have made any modifications, click ``save``.

+.. note:: When you create an appliance, the packages are stored locally in the UForge cache repository.
+This ensures that the packages will always be available.

 Creating a Windows-based Appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~